mthcht/ThreatHunting-Keywords/_false_positives/false_positives_offensive_keywords.md

 C:\Program Files (x86)\Silver Bullet Technology\Ranger\Logging\Bloodhound.exe
 ```

-recommandation: exclude this process path along with the parent process
+recommandation: exclude this process path along with the parent process along with the hashs observed for the legitimate tool

 ---